How to Prepare for the IRS Enrolled Agent Exam

 Arrive early to your test site on test day.
 Get situated and remember to take deep breaths.
 A relaxed, confident attitude will put you at ease and help you focus without distractions and worrying.

 After the test, get plenty of rest and unwind.
 Get ready to use your great tax knowledge.
 Tackle those more difficult tax returns.
 Get familiar with IRS collections, appeals, and audit processes.
 Network with other enrolled agents and CPAs to discuss the latest developments in federal and state tax issues.

 Some Additional Tips

 - Don't worry if you don't pass the first time, or if a particular topic is confusing.
-Ask questions and eventually you'll understand it.
+Ask questions, and eventually, you'll understand it.
 Try and try again if necessary.

 - Think long-term.
 Studying for the EA exam is a big time commitment.
-Be willing and able to spend a couple hours per day studying.
+Be willing and able to spend a couple of hours per day studying.

 - Take a practice test.
 Set aside three half-days over several weekends to take a practice exam in a simulated test environment.
 Test yourself on one part at a time and grade yourself afterward.
 This will give you a feel for the time constraints of the exam, and it will point out the tax topics you need to review more carefully.

 Don't let the test get you down.
 It's as simple as that.